 But among those very big tourist things, we did some of the neat local stuff, like go down to Long Street.
 Before we explored the many bars lining the street (which included enjoying the musical stylings of a high school metal band), we had dinner at the Ethiopian restaurant Addis in Cape!
 It was a delicious culinary adventure.
 We sat on low seated chairs around a small wicker table.

 You’re going to have to forgive the less than stellar photos.
 I was armed with just my iPhone and the restaurant had very low light.
-Here’s a pretty picture of the food before I dive into my photos:

 We did a three course meal that started with an appetizer of fried injera.
 Injera is a spongey, very thin bread made from ground teff.
 It soaks up all the flavor of the stews and sauces.
 And deep friend is even better.